Rebecca J. Stahl, MA

 If a contrast dye is being used, a small IV needle will be inserted into your hand or arm.

-In some cases, both an MRCP and an MRI scan of the abdomen will be done.
+In some cases, both an MRCP and an MRI scan of the rest of the abdomen will be done.

 You will be asked to wait while the images are looked at.
 More images may be needed.